If you are looking for a beginner calisthenics workout, then you are in the right place.

-Even now, calisthenics is a well-known form of training in armies all around the world.
+Even now, calisthenics is a well-known form of training of military forces all around the world.

-That goes to show just how effective calisthenics workouts really are.
+That goes to show just how effective calisthenics exercises really are.

-However, before we jump to the actual calisthenics workout plan, we first have to see what are the actual benefits of calisthenics.
+Before we jump to the routine, let's see what are the benefits of calisthenics.

 The benefits of calisthenics

 A good calisthenics workout can give you tons of benefits, especially if it’s performed consistently.

 Let’s go ahead and find out what bodyweight exercises have to offer.

 Therefore, when you are performing that exercise, more than one joint and several muscle groups are engaged.